will127534/imx585-v4l2-driver/README.md

 ### mono

-If you are using a monochrome varient, append the dtoverlay with `,mono` like this:
+If you are using a monochrome varient, append the dtoverlay with `-mono` like this:
 ```
 camera_auto_detect=0
 dtoverlay=imx585-mono